tisfeng/Easydict/Pods/FirebaseCore/README.md

 #### Push Notifications

 Push notifications can only be delivered to specially provisioned App IDs in the developer portal.
-In order to actually test receiving push notifications, you will need to:
+In order to test receiving push notifications, you will need to:

-1. Change the bundle identifier of the sample app to something you own in your Apple Developer account, and enable that App ID for push notifications.
+1. Change the bundle identifier of the sample app to something you own in your Apple Developer account and enable that App ID for push notifications.
 2. You'll also need to
 [upload your APNs Provider Authentication Key or certificate to the Firebase Console](https://firebase.google.com/docs/cloud-messaging/ios/certs)